Best Cold Weather Golf Tips

 Warm Up Your Golf Balls

 Not only do cooler temperatures have an affect on your body, but they also have an affect on your golf ball.
 In fact, cold weather can change the performance of your ball and cause it to not travel as far on the course.
 According to Trackman, the difference is approximately one yard of carry for every 10 degree drop in temperature.
 To help counteract the cold, its recommended to use softer-covered golf balls to gain more feel on your swing and plan for at least an extra half club, according to Golf Digest.
-The can offer recommendations on softer golf balls - just pop in before your round, they are always there to help.
+The Superstition Mountain Golf and Country Club pro staff can offer recommendations on softer golf balls - just pop in before your round, they are always there to help.

 Layer Your Clothes